gaspard-lonchampt/gaspard-lonchampt/README.md

 ## Hello World 👋

-I am a web and mobile developper from France currently working as an information systems developer @ [FreePro](https://pro.free.fr/)
+I am a trained as a web and mobile developper from France currently working as an information systems developer @ [FreePro](https://pro.free.fr/)

-- 🔭 Working on multiple frontend and backend project using Vue.js, React & React Native, Tiwg, PHP, Perl and PostgreSQL
+- 🔭 Working on multiple frontend and backend project using Vue.js, React & React Native, Tiwg, PHP, Perl, PostgreSQL & PL/pgSQL in a Linux development environment .
 - 🌱 Learning design patterns, algorithm and how to efficiently debug and do unit testing in PL/pgSQL (yes, it's a thing)
 - 👯 I will love to collaborate on a browser extension to help people on privacy and local economy
 - 💬 Ask me about complementary currencies, music (and my code of course !)